fudan-zvg/GSS/readme/TRAIN.md

 ## Training
 Since the pre-generated colors have already been provided, you can directly proceed to Latent prior learning stage.
-### Step 0: Latent posterior learning for $\mathcal{X}$ (optional)
+### Step 0: Latent posterior learning for $\mathcal{X}$ (Optional)
-> Note that we've carefully prepared the $\mathcal{X}$, so you can go straight to Latent prior learning to reproduce the results.
+> Note that we've carefully prepared the $\mathcal{X}$, so you can go straight to next step (Latent prior learning) to reproduce the results.

-The first stage is **posterior Learning**, where the actual task performed is assigning a unique color to each semantic category.
+The actual task Latent posterior learning for $\mathcal{X}$ performed is assigning a unique color to each semantic category.
 We propose using the **Maximal distance assumption** to ensure that the colors of different categories are not easily confused.
-To run this stage, please execute the following command:
+To conduct this stage, please execute the following command:

 For ADE20K dataset, you can run the following command:
 ```bash